-Specify the Oracle Enterprise Repository tablespace names that were created prior to the installation procedure, as follows:
+Specify the Oracle Enterprise Repository tablespace names that were created before the installation procedure, as follows:

 - SQL Server: provide the file group and index group names to be used by Oracle Enterprise Repository.
 Typically, the value for Data Tablespace would be PRIMARY and Index Tablespace would be INDEX. - Oracle: provide the data and index tablespace names to be used by Oracle Enterprise Repository.
-Typically, the value for Data Tablespace would be OER\ DATA and Index Tablespace would be OER\INDEX.
+Typically, the value for Data Tablespace would be OER_DATA and Index Tablespace would be OER_INDEX.